barryclark/jekyll-now/_posts/2018-9-18-Password-Rules-Are-Bullshit.md

+---
+layout: post
+title: Password Rules Are Bullshit!
+---

+> If we don't solve the password problem for users in my lifetime I am gonna haunt you from beyond the grave as a ghost [https://imgur.com/bmk7iMD][2]

 Of the many, many, _many_ [bad things about passwords][1], you know what the worst is?
 Password rules.

 Let this pledge be duly noted on the permanent record of the Internet.
 I don't know if there's an afterlife, but I'll be finding out soon enough, and I plan to go out _mad as hell_.

-> If we don't solve the password problem for users in my lifetime I am gonna haunt you from beyond the grave as a ghost [https://imgur.com/bmk7iMD][2]

 The world is absolutely awash in terrible password rules: